yehonatanmizrachi/Inbar-refreseher/README.md

 Secondly, add the courses that you want to refresh ***including the group number!*** For example: 11111-11

-Now you can let it run in the background.
-When a new grade will be uploaded - You will ןmmediately know
+Now you can let it run in the background and hope for the best 🤞